davidjulien/erlang-geocoding/README.md

 **Geocoding does not rely on any external API**.
-It relies on an internal (huge) database of 156707 coordinates corresponding to cities of more than 500 inhabitants (see `Data sources` for more details).
+It relies on an internal (huge) database of 156710 coordinates corresponding to cities of more than 500 inhabitants (see `Data sources` for more details).

+## Release notes

+- (v0.3.1): add a script to rebuild `cities.txt` internal database with up-to-date data from https://geonames.org
+- (v0.3.0): lookup city information from country and name
+- (v0.2.0): add distance function
+- (v0.1.0): reverse geocoding function

 ## Compile, test and try